 This Jaipur Trip I had Chand Baori on my plan.
 Bhangarh made an appearance in the dinner conversation the night before we were to visit Chand Baori.
-The stories worked their magic and Bhangarh walked into our itinerary for the next day.
-We still stayed loyal to Chand Baori and visited Bhangarh on our way back.
+The stories worked their magic and it walked into our itinerary for the next day.
+We still stayed loyal to Chand Baori and then visited the fort on our way back.

 Why is Bhangarh Fort Haunted?